 Selling for less than $150, the Amazon Echo Buds are some of the most affordable noise-canceling truly wireless earphones.
 You can even get them for less than $100 during a sale, making them much more accessible for most people than premium products like the Sony WF-1000XM3 and the Apple AirPods Pro.
 They are all-around earphones that are suitable for different usages, with their good noise isolation – with or without ANC enabled – allowing you to listen to your music in peace at the office and while commuting or traveling.

-Capable of running up to five hours on a single charge, the Echo Buds are IPX4-rated earphones with a comfortable fit for long listening sessions.
+Capable of running up to five hours on a single charge, the Echo Buds are IPX4-rated headphones under $200 with a comfortable fit for long listening sessions.
 Their stability fins allow them to stay securely in your ears, which is important when using them for running and working out.
 They come with a compact and lightweight charging case that holds additional charges to increase the total battery life.

 The Jabra Elite Active 65t are truly wireless earphones that are suitable for all-around use.
-They are good earphones for commuting, traveling, sports, and office use.
+They are good headphones for travel, commuting, sports, and office use.
 Although their design is practically identical to the regular Elite 65t, their matte finish makes for a more premium look, and their IP56 rating means they are better protected against water and sweat.
 They are some of the better-sounding truly wireless earphones on the market and can last up to five hours per charge.

 Compared to the Samsung Galaxy Buds and Amazon Echo Buds, the Elite Active 65t are a bit bulkier and more noticeable in your ears.
 Nonetheless, they are comfortable to wear – especially if you can find a perfect fit with the included ear tip options – and stay securely in your ears.
 With their tight in-ear seal, they provide good passive noise isolation, which is beneficial for commuting and office use.